Kara Danvers: Creation and casting

 For the role of Kara Zor-El / Supergirl, the producers wanted a Caucasian actress aged between 22 and 26 years.
 In January 2015, it was announced by The Hollywood Reporter that Melissa Benoist would star as the character.
 Benoist later revealed that auditioning for the part "was a long, drawn-out, three-month process"; she was the first actress looked at for the role, although Claire Holt and Gemma Atkinson were also considered.
 Actress Elizabeth Lail auditioned for the role.
 Other performers include her stunt double Jennifer Clarke, who performed stunts for the Supergirl character throughout the entire show.
 In flashbacks, Malina Weissman and Izabela Vidovic portray Kara as a teenager and child, respectively.
+The series reimagines Kara Zor-El as a young adult when becoming a superhero (more similar to Linda Danvers), deviating from her comic book counterpart, more usually depicted as a teenager.
 Benoist expressed her excitement over portraying the character, and being able to "[tell] a story about a human being really realizing their potential and their strength".
 Benoist portrays present-day Kara for all six seasons of Supergirl.
 In addition in the third season, she portrays Earth-X doppelganger Overgirl, and in the fourth season, a clone of Kara called Red Daughter.